superstringsoftware/observatory/README.md

 If you want to set logs removal permission, call allowRemove with allow function as an argument - it gets passed to Collection.allow({remove: ...}) call.
 If you call allowRemove with no arguments, it simply sets "true" so use with care.
+Usual Meteor restrictions on the client apply, so if you really want to clear logs you have to call `TLog._clear()` on the server.
 ```coffeescript
 TLog.allowRemove (uid)->
     if Meteor.users.findOne(uid) == "admin"